RAP’s Revolutionary Agenda

 Starting in 1976, the Supreme Court usurped the power of Congress and state legislatures to regulate the manner of holding fair elections.
 The decision, Buckley v Valeo, overturned limits Congress placed on the amount of money candidates could spend on electioneering communications (propaganda).
 The upshot of that decision was a modification of the First Amendment that equated money with speech.
 In the 2010 Citizens United decision, that logic was applied to associations including for-profit, American-based transnational corporations.
 While they already had First Amendment free speech rights, also granted by the Court in 1976, Citizens United allowed them to spend unlimited amounts of money helping elect the candidates of their choice.
 This is not democracy; this is corporatocracy.
 In McCutcheon v FEC (2014), the Court ruled that giving (not just spending) money to candidates for office is protected by the First Amendment.

 The campaign finance reform described above to establish political equality would be ruled unconstitutional under current Court doctrine established by Buckley, Citizens United and McCutcheon.
 Congress can take back the power the Court took from them by passing a constitutional amendment to the U.S. Constitution that gives it and state legislatures the power to regulate the volume, not the content, of political speech.
-To replace our current plutocratic corporate-state, the Constitution must be amended to make clear to legislators and judges: money is not speech and corporations are not people (associations have privileges, not rights).
+To replace our current plutocratic corporate-state, either the Constitution must be amended to make clear to legislators and judges that money is not speech and corporations are not people (associations have privileges, not rights) or pass a campaign finance bill to enact political equality for all citizens and invoke the Constitution’s Exclusion Clause in Article 3, Section 2.
+The Framers granted Congress the explicit power to craft legislation and block (exclude) the courts from ruling on it.

 Taxing the Wealthy?

-The upward redistribution of wealth in the U.S. over the last 35 years is primarily a direct consequence of the Reagan tax cuts, so called Reaganomics or supply-side economics.
+The upward redistribution of wealth in the U.S. over the last 35 years is primarily a direct consequence of the Reagan tax cuts, so called Reaganomics or supply-side, neo-liberal economics.
 (The Reagan “Revolution” was more like a counter-revolution.)
-The basis of our perspective is Robert Reich’s film Inequality for All.
+The basis of our perspective is captured by Robert Reich’s film Inequality for All.
 Like Reich, we are not Marxists.
-We support higher incomes for workers through the implementation of a livable wage system.
+We support higher incomes for workers through the implementation of a livable wage system and a federal job guarantee.

-A constitutional amendment and comprehensive campaign finance reform will not happen anytime soon.
+A constitutional amendment and/or comprehensive campaign finance reform will not happen anytime soon.
 While we struggle for political equality and deploy leverage during campaign seasons, the RAP revolution will support efforts to raise the minimum wage.
 Higher minimum income is a much higher priority than federal tax increases that are often unpopular and politically impossible to pass.
+The federal government does not need tax income to function and pay its bills.
+The Constitution gives Congress the power to coin money, and that’s all it needs to either print money or, more often, move numbers around on federal budget spreadsheets.
+Conservatives should understand this after Vice-President Cheney said, “Ronald Reagan taught us deficits do not matter.”
+When a sovereign nation has control of its own currency, and that currency is not tied to anything of value such as gold, those federal governments can always pay their bills.